neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/self-directed-learning.md

 # Self-Directed Learning

 Today’s session, **Self-Directed Learning**, is dedicated time for you to catch up on your progress, work on any pending challenges, and focus on your **career** development.
-Your commitment to the course is impressive, and we encourage you to make the most of this opportunity.

 ## Today's Schedule

 - **1 Hour**: Career Development (if applicable)